The capital city of Norway is at the same time the third-largest city of Scandinavia. Oslo’s history is 1,000 years old.

-Pickpocket-related risk in Norway is not so low, since it is the huge city which attracts numerous thieves and bag snatchers.
+Pickpocket-related risk in Norway is not so low since it is a huge city that attracts numerous thieves and bag snatchers.
 The chances of being pickpocketed in Oslo are medium, and airports and railway stations are the places where they mostly operate.

 The chances of being mugged or kidnapped in Oslo are possible in dangerous areas which should always be avoided.
-Travelers need to be watchful, since sexual assaults have occurred.
-Gangs operate in various areas, and they usually attack people so as to get their money.
+Travelers need to be watchful since sexual assaults have occurred.
+Gangs operate in various areas, and they usually attack people to get their money.
 They often work in groups and use various tactics to attack you.

 Even though Norway was not targeted for terrorist attacks, terrorism is a threat throughout the world and European capital cities are dangerous.
-You will need to be careful when in public places frequented by foreigners, since a number of planned attacks happened there.
+You will need to be careful when in public places frequented by foreigners since several planned attacks happened there.

-Scammers in Oslo operate and their aim is to get the money from you.
-Common scam is when they try to get tourists involved in street-betting.
+Scammers in Oslo operate and they aim to get the money from you.
+A common scam is when they try to get tourists involved in street-betting.
 Be aware of the strangely looking people approaching you.

 So...
 How Safe Is Oslo Really?